ArchiveBox/docs/Roadmap.md

 [*] Scanning archive collection link data directories...
     /Users/squash/Documents/Code/ArchiveBox/data/archive/*
-    Size: 0.0Bytes across 0 files in 0 directories
+    Size: 1.6 MB across 46 files in 50 directories

-    > indexed: 0                     (indexed links without checking archive status or data directory validity)
+    > indexed: 30                    (indexed links without checking archive status or data directory validity)
-      > archived: 0                  (indexed links that are archived with a valid data directory)
+      > archived: 1                  (indexed links that are archived with a valid data directory)
-      > unarchived: 0                (indexed links that are unarchived with no data directory or an empty data directory)
+      > unarchived: 29               (indexed links that are unarchived with no data directory or an empty data directory)

-    > present: 0                     (dirs that are expected to exist based on the main index)
+    > present: 1                     (dirs that are expected to exist based on the main index)
-      > valid: 0                     (dirs with a valid index matched to the main index and archived content)
+      > valid: 1                     (dirs with a valid index matched to the main index and archived content)
       > invalid: 0                   (dirs that are invalid for any reason: corrupted/duplicate/orphaned/unrecognized)
         > duplicate: 0               (dirs that conflict with other directories that have the same link URL or timestamp)
         > orphaned: 0                (dirs that contain a valid index but aren't listed in the main index)
         > corrupted: 0               (dirs that don't contain a valid index and aren't listed in the main index)
         > unrecognized: 0            (dirs that don't contain recognizable archive data and aren't listed in the main index)

+    Hint: You can list link data directories by status like so: archivebox list --status=<status>  (e.g. indexed, corrupted, archived, etc.)
 ```

 ### `$ archivebox add`